Leopard grabs and eats toddler alive in Uganda national park

 A search team later found the boy’s skull and "some other bones" on Saturday, indicating that the leopard had eaten the boy.
 Francis Manana Nabugyere, the boy's father, said they buried his son's remains over the weekend.

-"UWA gave us the coffin," Nabugyere said.
+"UWA gave us the coffin," Nabugyere told the Kampala Post.
 "I have not talked to them about the incident but I would expect something reasonable to compensate me, although my son's life is gone."

 The incident has shocked many in Uganda, where leopard attacks on humans are rare.